vrpT14s/medulla/README.md

   />
 </p>

-This is a Python project template for [Pocket Flow](https://github.com/The-Pocket/PocketFlow), a 100-line LLM framework.
+This is a project template for [Pocket Flow](https://github.com/The-Pocket/PocketFlow), a 100-line LLM framework, with Cursor.

 - We have included the [.cursorrules](.cursorrules) file to let Cursor AI help you build the project.
 - Want to learn how to build the project with AI?
 Check out the [YouTube Tutorial](https://www.youtube.com/@ZacharyLLM?sub_confirmation=1)